carlos-a-g-h/rque/README.md

 # rQUE

+## What is rQUE?

+A simple REST-like in-memory data storage server

 ## Features

 - HTTP web server [rQUE](_) written in blazingly FAF Rust and using the Actix Web framework